Pennsylvania Oversize / Overweight Trucking Permits Rules and Requirement

 Frequently Asked Questions

-Pennsylvania oversize permits can be obtained online through our website chicagopermit.net or by calling us at 630-222-5770
+Pennsylvania oversize permits can be obtained online through our website comparetransportll.com or by calling us at 630-222-5770

 Oversize regulations in Pennsylvania govern the movement of vehicles and loads that exceed standard legal dimensions, such as width, height, length, or weight.
 These regulations require drivers to obtain special permits and follow specific routes, travel times, and escort vehicle requirements to ensure public safety and protect road infrastructure.